 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If you want to attract a trustworthy, reliable house sitter who’s the right person for the job, I’d recommend including the following information to create an engaging advert that’s sure to entice sitters in.
+If you want to attract a trustworthy, reliable house sitter who’s the right person for the job, I’d recommend including the following information to create an engaging advert that’s sure to entice trustworthy pet sitters in.